 She was not an Israelite, as we learn right off.
-Her mother-in-law Naomi was, but she was living in Ruth's country of Moab because there was a famine in her hometown of Bethlehem.
-When Naomi's husband and her two sons died, she sort of adopted Ruth.
+Her mother-inlaw Naomi was, but she was living in Ruth's country of Moab because there was a famine in her hometown of Bethlehem.
+When Naomi's husband and her two sons died, she took Ruth in as her own.
 When Naomi decided to return to Bethlehem, she tried to persuade Ruth to go back to her father's home and find a nice Moabite man to marry.
-However, Ruth said she would rather be alone with Naomi and her people and the true God than find a new husband in the wrong crowd.
+However, Ruth said she would rather be alone with Naomi and her people and the true God than find a new husband in the wrong group of people.